28 hours of battle in Mosul

 Saturday, 8:11 a.m.

-There is still no back-up.
+There is still no backup.

 We keep being told that it's coming.
 The soldiers are hearing the same thing but everyone's reaction is similar.
 "Yeah, yeah, they said that 20 hours ago."